razshare/frizzante-docs/docs/server.md

 }
 ```

-However, this is not any type of server, we want to bundle our resources into the final executable.

-For that reason you'll need to create an embedded file system with `go:embed`, include the `www/dist/*/**` pattern and pass
+You'll need to create an embedded file system with `go:embed`, including the `www/dist/*/**` pattern and pass
 said embedded file system to the server.

+This will make it so that your svelte assets get embedded directly into the final executable.

 ```go
 import "embed"